dsindex/iclassifier/README.md

 Which type of machine are you using? ([0] No distributed training, [1] multi-CPU, [2] multi-GPU, [3] TPU): 2 How many different machines will you use (use more than 1 for multi-node training)?
 [1]: 1 Do you want to use DeepSpeed? [yes/NO]: yes
 What should be your DeepSpeed's ZeRO optimization stage (0, 1, 2, 3)?
-[2]: 2
+[2]: 1
-Where to offload optimizer states?
-[NONE/cpu/nvme]: cpu How many gradient accumulation steps you're passing in your script?
+How many gradient accumulation steps you're passing in your script?
 [1]: 4 How many processes in total will you use?
 [1]: 4
 Do you wish to use FP16 (mixed precision)? [yes/NO]: yes